jmarecek/parallel-cpp/README.md

 ### Lecture notes

-To build the PDF of the lecture notes, issue `pdflatex --shell-escape book`.
+To build the PDF of the lecture notes, issue `pdflatex -interaction nonstopmode --shell-escape -output-directory="build" book`.